Final Restraining Orders and Post Trial Implications in New Jersey

 Requesting the Testimony of Police Officers Involved

-It is important to know that both plaintiff and defendant are permitted to request the testimony of a police officer(s) if they were involved either in the predicate act, the recent allegation that caused the TRO to be issued, or have knowledge of the alleged history of abuse.
+It is important to know that both the plaintiff and defendant are permitted to request the testimony of a police officer(s) if they were involved either in the predicate act, the recent allegation that caused the TRO to be issued, or have knowledge of the alleged history of abuse.
 However, it is the responsibility of the party that calls them to ensure that proper subpoenas are issued to ensure the appearance of law enforcement officers.

 Closing Statement From Plaintiff and Defendant

-When defendant has finished presenting all of their witnesses and evidence they will be given an opportunity to make a closing statement on why a FRO should be denied.
+When the defendant has finished presenting all of their witnesses and evidence they will be given an opportunity to make a closing statement on why a FRO should be denied.
 After that, the plaintiff will be given an opportunity to make a closing statement on why a FRO is necessary for their on-going protection.

 Judge Decides on Final Restraining Order

-At the conclusion of all witness testimony and presentation of evidence, the judge will make a decision as to whether a FRO is necessary to protect the plaintiff from future acts of domestic violence by defendant and, if necessary, will set the appropriate conditions and restrictions on defendant.
+At the conclusion of all witness testimony and presentation of evidence, the judge will make a decision as to whether a FRO is necessary to protect the plaintiff from future acts of domestic violence by the defendant and, if necessary, will set the appropriate conditions and restrictions on the defendant.

 The Importance of Experienced Representation in a FRO Trial

 As a plaintiff, it is critically important to seek the legal advice of an experienced attorney in order to ensure that the TRO does not need to be amended to include more specific information or additional incidents.
-This will ensure that plaintiff is able to present the strongest case for a restraining order possible.
+This will ensure that the plaintiff is able to present the strongest case for a restraining order possible.
 However, it is just as important for the defendant to obtain the advice and representation of counsel to ensure that all of the appropriate evidence to disprove the allegations of domestic violence is effectively presented.

 An all too common mistake that many make is to choose to represent themselves in a FRO trial.
 However, should you chose to represent yourself, you will still be responsible for complying with the New Jersey Rules of Evidence and Procedure just as any attorney would be.
 This means that you will be responsible for ensuring that all of your evidence is provided to the court in the correct format and is appropriately introduced, marked, and moved in addition to ensuring that a proper foundation is provided.
 Failure to meet these criteria can mean that the Judge decides not to consider that evidence or testimony.